cayasso/mongo-oplog/README.md

 rs.initiate(config)
 ```

-Once configuration is initiated then you can run the tests:
+Once configuration is initiated then you can run the test:

 ``` bash
 $ make test